murdockfpv/murdockfpv.github.io/_posts/2021-03-13-Montana-Road-Trip.md

 ___

-On Saturday 3/13/21 I drove with my good friend all around Montana to check out a few different spots.
-We drove for about 7 hours and stopped at about 6 different spots.
-Montana is GORGEOUS
+On Saturday 3/13/21 I drove all around Montana to check out a few different spots.
+The adventure lasted about 7 hours.
+Montana is _**GORGEOUS!**_

 {% include PHOTOSPHERE_LIBRARY.html %}